Gabriela Andersen-Schiess: 1984 Olympics

 The crowd gasped as she staggered onto the track, her torso twisted, her left arm limp, her right leg mostly seized.
 She waved away medical personnel who rushed to help her, knowing that if they touched her she would be disqualified.
 While the effects of her heat exhaustion were evident, trackside medics saw that she was perspiring, which meant that her body still had some disposable fluids, and let her continue.
 The L.A.
-Coliseum crowd applauded as she limped around the track in the race’s final 400 meters, occasionally stopping and holding her head.
-Her entrance to the Olympic stadium and the struggle over the last 400m, which took five minutes and forty four seconds to complete, would make it a memorable finish.
+Coliseum crowd applauded as she limped around the track in the race’s final 400 metres, occasionally stopping and holding her head.
+It took five minutes and forty four seconds to complete the last 400 metres.
 She finished 37th out of 44, in a time of 2h 48m 42s.

 Medical personnel tended to her immediately and she was released two hours later.
-Her time of 2:48:42 would have won the gold medal in the first four Olympic marathons.

 Later career

 The day after the marathon she told The New York Times that in two weeks she would compete at Park City, Utah in the 14th annual championship of Ride and Tie, the sport where two teammates alternately run and ride an equine teammate.
 She did, finishing the 38-mile mountainous trail in 4:33 for 20th place.
 She won the sport's two-woman title with Sally Edwards in 1987 at Big Creek, California.

 She has also held Swiss national records in the 10,000 metres and the marathon.